JulezD3v/JulezD3v/README.md

 I'm currently working on T3xNova/Aura—still refining the name, and the project is in its early design phase.
 What you see publicly is just a draft, so feel free to share ideas or suggest features that could make it even better!

-My expertise lies in front-end development, UI/UX design, and data analysis, and I'm always exploring ways to push my skills further.
+My expertise lies in front-end development, UI/UX design, and data analysis, and blockchain Technology, and I'm always exploring ways to push my skills further.
 Let’s build something great together!.